rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Image was served.
 - 404: Image was not found or the specified user did not have visibility rights to this post.
   - Body will be undefined
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined

 ### Add Image `POST` `/api/v1/project/[project_id]/image`

 Uploads an image to the MinIO database and links it to this project.
-Can be called by all project contributors.
+Can be called by all project contributors with the editor role.

 #### Request